 Look ahead to the future and look up some simple ways to improve your back or neck pain.
-Setting some goals like adding a 5-minute walk break to your day that you could gradually increase to ten, fifteen minutes and so on.
+Setting goals like adding a 5-minute walk break to your day that you could gradually increase to ten, fifteen minutes, and so on.
 Signing up for a yoga/fitness class could be another idea.
 This could also be the year to replace your mattress.
 Whatever the case, take it all in, look at the options and figure out what works for you.

-There are 3 major categories of stress: bodily, environmental and emotional.
+There are 3 major categories of stress: bodily, environmental, and emotional.

-Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.